Is Hickory Good for Flooring?

 Most solid and engineered hickory flooring tend towards either classic or rustic texture finishes with different depths of color added, ranging from light caramel tones, through popular gray/ greige tones, to deeper coffee and chocolate tones.

-All good quality hickory flooring will also be finished with a clear final sealant – often a polyurethane – to protect from everyday hazards such as spills and dirt.
+All good quality hickory flooring will also be finished with a clear final sealant – often a water based or oild based polyurethane – to protect from everyday hazards such as spills and dirt.